This post was last updated Dec. 20, 2022

-There are certain things top agents do that average agents usually do not.
+Top agents tend to stand out from the rest because they do things others often don’t.
 These activities lead to results that are envied, but rarely achieved.
 If you aren’t getting the business results you want, odds are it can be traced back to your daily actions.

 The following is a list of seven things top producers do that you probably don’t.